Introduction to Structures¶

 - Formed by a thin sheet or wall.

-- Formed by bars joined together in triangles.
+- Made up of bars joined together in triangles.